algorich/capistrano-recipes/README.md

 1. **nginx** with **unicorn** (2 workers, configurable)
 2. **unicornherder**, monitored by **supervisord** (runing its web interface at port 9001), to manage the unicorn instances
+3. **delayed_job** to run background processing, if the `use_delayed_job`
+    flag is set in `deploy.rb`.
-3. **monit** (running its web interface at port 2812) to manage the database (**mysql** or **postgres**, configurable), nginx and to watch for the resource usage of unicorn instances and all the previous services.
+4. **monit** (running its web interface at port 2812) to manage the database (**mysql** or **postgres**, configurable), nginx and to watch for the resource usage of unicorn instances and all the previous services.
 Check each file under `recipes/templates/monit` for the resource limit of the services.
-4. **whenever** and **backup** gems to backup the database and user uploaded files.
+5. **whenever** and **backup** gems to backup the database and user uploaded files.
+If the flag `backup` is set on `deploy.rb`.
 The script will do daily backups of the database and keep one week of dailies, one month of weeklies, and a year of monthlies.
 The uploaded files will be kept synced through RSync.
+6. **logrotate** to rotate the logs, either by size of time, if `rotate_log` is set in `deploy.rb`.
+Size AND time conditions are yet not supported, because logrotate 3.81 is still not present in most Linux distributions.

 ## Recomentadations